markokr/sysca/README.rst

 Options useful only when apps support them:

 **--crl-url URLS**
-    List of URLS where certificate revocation lists can be downloaded.
+    List of URLs where certificate revocation lists can be downloaded.

     Extension: CRLDistributionPoints_.